-Γ Eı nployee Name Date E valuator's Name valuation Period atus of Nurse - Check One: o Emergency Permit/Waiver o Probationary 1 o Temporary o Permanent o Prob oationary 2 Please check the standards covered by this assessment and prior assessment MS = Meets/Exceeds Standards; PE = Progress Evident; NE = Progress N ent report s: nt 1.
-QUALITY OF CARE: The school nurse systematically evaluates the quality and effectiveness of school nursing practice.
-MS PE NE N/A a.
-Recommends school policies and procedures and philosophy related to health services program. b.
-Participates in developing, implementing and evaluating the school health programs that eliminate or minimize student health concerns that may interfere with learning. c.
-Interprets and implements policies and procedures concerning communicable diseases. d.
-Develops and maintains standards for a system of first aid and school safety including identifying and reporting environmental health and safety hazards (current and potential) for students and staff to promote healthy classroom and school environments. e.
+Employee Name Do ate Evaluation Period Status of Nurse - Check One: • Emergency Permit/Waiver • Probatio onary 1 Permanent o Prob ationary 2 Please check the standards covered by this assessment and pr MS = Meets/Exceeds Standards; PE = Progress Evident; NE 1.
+QUALITY OF CARE: The school nurse systematically evaluates the effectiveness of school nursing practice. quality and MS PE NE N/A a.
+Recommends school policies and procedures and philosophy related to he program. ealth services b.
+Participates in developing, implementing and evaluating the school health peliminate or minimize student health concerns that may interfere with learning c.
+Interprets and implements policies and procedures concerning communicable d.
+Develops and maintains standards for a system of first aid and school safe identifying and reporting environmental health and safety hazards (current art for students and staff to promote healthy classroom and school environments. ind potential) e.
 Administers first aid in accordance with acceptable school nursing practices.
-CC DMMENTS: 2.
-PROFESIONAL PRACTICE: The school nurse performs according to professional practice standards and relevant statutes, regulations and policies.
-MS PE NE N/A a.
-Nursing practice reflects knowledge of current professional practice standards, education and health care laws, regulations and related policies and/or procedures of Willows Unified sites. b.
+COMMENTS: 2.
+PROFESIONAL PRACTICE: The school nurse performs according to practice standards and relevant statutes, regulations and policies. professional MS PE NE N/A Nursing practice reflects knowledge of current professional practice standard and health care laws, regulations and related policies and/or procedures of Will sites. b.
 Is punctual for scheduled meetings. c.
 Is readily available, easily contacted and responsive. d.
-Maintains daily and weekly schedules and communicates changes in a timely manner to support adequate daily staffing assignments and needs. e.
-Prioritizes, triages, assumes and completes shared responsibilities, as needed, to meet the needs of the District team and students served. f.
+Maintains daily and weekly schedules and communicates changes in a timel support adequate daily staffing assignments and needs. ly manner to e.
+Prioritizes, triages, assumes and completes shared responsibilities, as needed, needs of the District team and students served. , to meet the f.
 Is adaptable and follows District team practices. g.
-Maintains high standards of ethics, honesty and integrity in all professional matters.
-3
+Maintains high standards of ethics, honesty and integrity in all professional ma atters.